Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Local well-posedness and regularity for the stochastic HNSEs

-where $\p$ denotes the Helmholtz projection, see Subsection \ref{ss:helmholtz_related}.
 The flexibility in the initial time $s\geq 0$ will be used in the proof of Theorem \ref{t:main_theorem_L2}.
-Local, unique and maximal $p$-solutions to \eqref{eq:hyper_NS_s} are defined as in Definition \ref{def:p_solution} replacing the initial time $t=0$ by $t=s$.
+Local, unique and maximal $p$-solutions to \eqref{eq:hyper_NS_s} are defined as in Definition \ref{def:p_solution}, replacing the initial time $t=0$ by $t=s$.

 Now, the discussion splits naturally between the case of small hyperviscosity $1<\g<\frac{5}{4}$ and the one of large hyperviscosity $\g\geq \frac{5}{4}$.
 We begin with the case of small hyperviscosity as it is the main focus of the present manuscript.